Hannesimo/auto-flipper/README.md

 -   To run it just execute `npm install` followed by `npm run start`<br/><br/>
 -   To build the executables run `npm install` followed by:
     -   Windows: `npm run build-executables-win`
     -   Linux: `npm run build-executables-linux`

+NOTE: You only need this if you want to build the code yourself.
+If you are using a executable, you can ignore the node steps.

 ## How does it work